-You’ll take what you’ve learned and apply it to the game you created the week prior.
+You’ll take what you’ve learned and applied it to the game you created the week prior.

 Week three is all about narrative elements in your game—how can you use story to get players to start and finish your game?

-You’ll then creative narrative for your own game.
+You’ll then create the narrative for your own game.

 In your last week, you’ll talk about enemies, adversaries, second players, and final goals.
 Your final assignment is adding multiplayer to your game.